Access4all/adg/pages/setup/README.md

 - [PDF Accessibility Checker](/setup/helper-tools/pdf-accessibility-checker)
 - [Windows High Contrast Mode](/setup/helper-tools/high-contrast-mode)

 By the way: all of the minimal software is available in some portable version.
-Thus, it doesn't need any admin rights for installation.
+Thus, it does not need any admin rights for installation.
 See [What is a portable app?
 (PortableApps.com)](https://portableapps.com/about/what_is_a_portable_app) for more information.